 I would consider myself a pretty experienced traveler but your blog has made me an even better traveler!
-Thank you for giving a sense of clarity to my chaotic intrepid desires. — Eileen Cho
+Thank you for giving a sense of clarity to my chaotic intrepid desires. — Eileen C.

-I read one of his articles when I was struggling with being lonely on my solo travels.
+I love how optimistic Matt is in all his blogs and speaks of travel as a way of life and made for everyone on a quest for happiness and true living.
 Matt encouraged me to step out of my comfort zone and make friends with the people I was staying with in my hostels and changed my perception on other travellers, by saying how we were mostly all on the same journey travelling alone and craving the same things.
 This insight helped me make loads of friends and meet incredible people.
-In the end he helped me understand how you are never alone when you travel because if you let go of the fear of loneliness you will learn to welcome so many new friends into your life on a daily basis. — Tamryn Spinner
+In the end he helped me understand how you are never alone when you travel because if you let go of the fear of loneliness you will learn to welcome so many new friends into your life on a daily basis. — Tamryn S.